LibraryCarpentry/lc-overview/index.md

 Based on the feedback from Library Carpentry (and the greater Carpentries) community, The Carpentries is doing more to include flexibility in the organisation of workshops.
 See [Upcoming Updated Forms for Workshops & Workshop Section of The Carpentries Website](https://carpentries.org/blog/2019/08/workshop-request-form-updates-teaser/).

 ## Curricula
-In response to [strengthening the LC community](https://software.ac.uk/blog/2019-07-26-strengthening-library-carpentry-community), the Curriculum Advisory Committee have been exploring [the addition of new and popular curricula](https://github.com/LibraryCarpentry/governance/issues/14).
+In response to [strengthening the LC community](https://software.ac.uk/blog/2019-07-26-strengthening-library-carpentry-community), the Curriculum Advisory Committee has been exploring [the addition of new and popular curricula](https://github.com/LibraryCarpentry/governance/issues/14).
 The table below includes two new curricula beyond the standard workshop.
 As more lessons reach the stable status, we will include the new curricula in [The Carpentries workshop request form](https://amy.carpentries.org/forms/workshop/) and [LC lessons](https://librarycarpentry.org/lessons/).

 Curriculum | Description | Lesson menu | Total time estimated -- | -- | -- | --